 The build is the other major aspect that sets these lines apart.
 The UX410s and UX3410s are entirely made out of aluminum sheets, with a plastic inner frame.
-The interior is solid and with a matte finishing, while the lid-cover gets a brushed metal texture, but due to the piece of metal used for the hood being thin, it shows a fair amount of flex.
-That’s not expected from a mid-range ultraportable these days.
+The interior is solid and gets a matte finishing, while the lid-cover gets a brushed metal texture, but due to the piece of metal used for the hood being thin, it shows a fair amount of flex.
+That’s not unexpected from a mid-range ultraportable these days though.
 BTW, the UX410s are available in two colors: Quartz Grey or Rose Gold.

 The UX430s are a little thinner and as a result, their main deck is sturdier.
 You should be however careful about the lid as well, as Asus offers the UX430s in two variants: one with a standard brushed aluminum finishing (the Quartz Gray and Shimmer Gold colors), yet a little stronger than on the UX410s, and another with a NIL coating (the Royal Blue and Rose Gold colors).
 NIL means nano-imprinting lithography and is a glossy surface that feels and looks like glass, but is more durable and less prone to shock damage.
 These NIL coated variants are however flexible, as you can read in our review, so I’d treat them with care.

 One final aspect, while the keyboards might seem identical on these two, in reality the keys on the UX410s have a slightly deeper stroke (1.6 mm vs 1.4 mm on the UX430).
-Despite that, personally I’m a big fan of the keyboard on the UX430, yet keep in mind I’ve only spent limited time with a UX410 and didn’t get to test its keyboard as extensively.
+Despite that, personally I’m a big fan of the keyboard on the UX430 and wasn’t as happy with the UX410’s during the weeks I’ve spent with that one.
 The trackpads are a little different as well as far as I can tell, as the ones on the UX430s get a glass surface, while the ones on the UX410s are made out of plastic.

 Price and availability

-The UX410s on the other hand are available in most European countries, with prices starting at around 800 EUR for the Core i5 UX410UA configurations and going up to 1200 EUR for the top UX410UQ models, with a Core i7 CPU, 16 GB of RAM, 256 GB SSD + 1 TB HDD storage and Nvidia graphics.
+The UX410s are available in most European countries, with prices starting at around 800 EUR for the Core i5 UX410UA configurations and going up to 1200 EUR for the top UX410UQ models, with a Core i7 CPU, 16 GB of RAM, 256 GB SSD + 1 TB HDD storage and Nvidia graphics.
 The UX3410s go for about the same in Germany.

-The UX430s are only available in some European countries for the time being, starting at around 1000 EUR, with the high end configurations including the same Core i7-7500U CPU, 16 GB of RAM, Nvidia graphics and a 512 GB SSD, for roughly 1300 EUR.
+The UX430s are only available in some European countries and Canada for the time being, starting at around 900 EUR, with the high end configurations including the same Core i7-7500U CPU, 16 GB of RAM, Nvidia graphics and a 512 GB SSD, for roughly 1300 EUR.

-None of these lines are available in the US or Canada as of late February 2017 though, and I can’t tell when or even if Asus decides to bring them over there.
+None of these lines are available in the US as of late June 2017 though, and I can’t tell when or even if Asus decides to bring them over there.

 At the end of the day, the UX430s are more premium versions of the UX410 models, at least till the Zenbook UX490s are going to be released.